PablitoGNU/visit-poland/README.md

 *This is a single page website.*

+#### Home Page

-*Home Page* White/Red color is placed on dark background.These two colors are defined in the Polish constitution as the national colors.
+White&Red is placed on dark background.These two colors are defined in the Polish constitution as the national colors.
 Website contains a bit of history of Poland, some sample pictures of places to see and of popular dishes.
 Additionally users have ability to search for their holiday destination in Poland.
- Users are able to choose destination city, Find tourist attractions, Find accommodation, Find bars and restaurants.
+Users are able to choose destination city, find tourist attractions, find accommodation, find bars and restaurants.

-Details,
+### Details;

-*Nav links* will move users thorugh the page, *color* is changing on them from white to red.
+* Nav links will move users thorugh the page, *color* is changing on them from white to red.
-*CITY* will move users down where they can search for their holiday destination and Find tourist attractions, Find accommodation, Find bars and restaurants.
+* CITY will move users down where they can search for their holiday destination, find tourist attractions, find accommodation, find bars and restaurants.
-*FLIGHTS* This is a link to skyscanner website, where users can search for flights.
+* FLIGHTS This is a link to skyscanner website, where users can search for flights.
 It will open in the new tab.
-*VIDEO* Embedded youtube video, This is animated history of Poland, by watching this short video users will be able to discover major events in polish history.
+* VIDEO Embedded youtube video, This is animated history of Poland, by watching this short video users will be able to discover major events in polish history.
-*PICTURES* Placed to arouse users interest, each picture is a link to provide more information.
+* PICTURES Placed to arouse users interest, each picture is a link to provide more information.
-*FOOTER* Contains links to additional resources, home icon will move user to the top of the website.
+* FOOTER Contains links to additional resources, home icon will move user to the top of the website.

-*Users Stories*
+### Users Stories;

 I wanted to keep the website clean and simple as much as possible.
 My idea was to use just two colors, spent some time thinking about background color.
 Finally I have decided for dark background.
 I did not expect that the final effect will look so good.
-To keep the website clean, used Bootstrap carousel plugin for small screens, orginal breakpoint was set to 481px but it was increased to 501px as per advice from mentor.
+To keep the website clean I used Bootstrap carousel plugin for small screens, orginal breakpoint was set to 481px but it was increased to 501px as per advice from mentor.
 I've tried to use sticky header(fixed) when scrolling down/up but I didn't like it so decided to use simple up arrow in the city and home icon in footer to provide movement by click, Scroll behavior smooth is implemented.
 Color/font style in the marker Infowindow has been changed to keep consistency across the website.
 To keep the same layout of the website on the small screen, media Q is implemented to center the header.